-Persian recipes are one of my favorites to make at home especially once the warm begins to warm up.
-All of the exotic spices mixed together creates such warmth; I find it so intoxicating.
+Persian inspired recipes are one of my favorites to make at home.
+All of the exotic spices mixed together to create such warmth; I find it so intoxicating.
 When our friends at Lava Lake Ranch asked if I would like to develop some new lamb recipes for Spring I immediately knew I had to incorporate these flavors.
-If we were going to be home for Easter I would definitely be serving this recipe for Persian Boneless Leg of Lamb with Tabbouleh Couscous.
+I am so excited to share this new recipe for Persian Boneless Leg of Lamb with Tabbouleh Couscous with you.

 - 115 – 120 for Rare

 - 120 – 125 for Medium-Rare